Skip to content

 max_depth int

-maximum depth of iteration, based on depth attribute, optional
+maximum depth of iteration, based on depth attribute

 0